 It’s every person’s dream to lose extra pounds and to gain a slim figure.
 Whether diet charts are from North India, South India, Korea, or from any other culture, knowing the right balance of food, to eat in the right quantity, is very important to maintain a healthy weight.
 Most of us love South Indian food.
 It’s true that South Indian meals are rice centric and seasoned with lots of veggies and sour things, but the best part is that this cuisine is extremely light on the stomach.
 This diet is very easy to follow.
-In this article, I have compiled a 7-day diet chart plan taking food items from all South Indian cuisines that would help you lose some weight and also would help in adopting a healthy lifestyle.
-Read on further to know more details:
+In this article, I have compiled a 7 day diet chart for weight loss plan taking food items from all South Indian cuisines that would help you lose some weight and also would help in adopting a healthy lifestyle.
+Read on further to know more details for 7 day diet chart for weight loss:

 Early Morning Drink: If you are a fitness freak or someone who hits the gym regularly, then it is advisable that you start your day with this early morning diet.
 Drink one cup of lukewarm water with 2 teaspoons of lemon juice in it.
 This drink prepares your body for fat-burning process and fastens the process when you start working out.